mdoyleaz/Stock-Manager/project_notes/5_user_auth.md

 #### Role Permissions

--   `Portfolio Manager`: This role is going to have write access to the database, and have the ability to modify customers accounts.
+-   `Portfolio Manager`: This role is going to have write access to the database, and have the abilitiy to modify customers accounts.
 This will essentially be our `Admin` role.
 -   `Customer`: This role is only going to posses read access to their specific account.

 * * *